cloudinary-devs/react-photo-album/README.md

+# Introduction
+This application showcases how to integrate the Cloudinary's React SDK.
+The sample project showcases the following functionality:

+* Using the Upload Widget
+* Uploading via API calls
+* Displaying transformed images

 # Setup

-Create an unsigned upload preset in your Cloudinary product environment.
+Create an unsigned upload preset in your Cloudinary product environment and make note the name of the unsigned upload preset as well as your Cloudinary cloud name.

-Create a `.env` file with the following content:
+Create a `.env` file with the following content at the root of the project:

 ```
 VITE_CLOUD_NAME='YOUR-CLOUD-NAME'